 Short term goal: I want to lose 2 pounds every two weeks.

 Keep tabs on only every 2 weeks.
 And celebrate small wins.

 This even goes for something not related to fitness.
 I actually get asked the question of “how did you get started doing this fitness blogging stuff?” all the time.
 So let’s take that for example.
 Say you want to create something, and you’re looking at creating a website, a logo, a media kit, a bio, an intro video, collabs…. well shoooot, the list can go on when you’re trying to start something new or chase after a dream.
 Trust me, looking at everything you need to do or want to accomplish in the new year is scary for me.
 That’s why you must take one thing at a time.
 Work hard on a project for a couple weeks, give it your all, then move on to the next.
 Of course, in the back of your mind knowing the end goal is important, but knowing it will take steps to get there is huge to realize.
 (I’m still working on understanding this!!)

 Bottom line, be patient with achieving your goals.
 Nobody accomplishes ANYTHING overnight.
-Whatever your goals are for 2018, make sure you make them practical for yourself.
+Whatever your goals are for this year, make sure you make them practical for yourself.
 You’re more likely to give up if your intentions are not realistic.
 And I never want you to give up…

 3 words that I feel like I always say when it comes to attaining a goal, and they’re so necessary in this instance.